DenchiSoft/denchisoft.github.io/index.md

 #### Model Licenses
 The Live2D models included in the app (with the exception of "Akari") belong to __Live2D Inc.__, please respect the ["Agreement for Free Material"](https://docs.live2d.com/cubism-editor-manual/sample-model/?locale=en_us#License).
 The Akari model was drawn and modeled by Denchi.
 You may use this model freely, but not for commercial purposes unless you have explicit permission to do so.
+If you would like to use the VTube Studio logo and other branding in your videos, please do not modify them.
+You can get them on the [branding-page](docs/branding.md).

 #### VTube Studio License
 You are not allowed to use the free version of VTube Studio for commercial purposes.
 As an individual, please buy a license ("PRO version") if you plan to use the app commercially (monetized YouTube videos, superchats).
 If you are a beta-tester, you are allowed to use the beta-version for commercial purposes.